leanprover-community/lftcm2020/schedule.md

 using the [Natural Number Game](http://wwwf.imperial.ac.uk/~buzzard/xena/natural_number_game/).

-In parallel during the afternoon, intermediate users will have the opportunity to learn about Lean meta-programming framework, which allows to automate some proofs.
+In parallel during the afternoon, intermediate users will have the opportunity to learn about Lean's meta-programming framework, which allows to automate some proofs.

 Time | Activity | Speaker